-Penn State Behrend relies on its close working relationships with local law enforcement agencies to receive information about incidents involving Penn State students and recognized student organizations off campus.
-In coordination with local law enforcement agencies, University Police and Public Safety will actively investigate certain crimes occurring on or near campus.
-External law enforcement agencies will formally notify University Police and Public Safety at Behrend of criminal activity involving students or student organizations.
-The https://studentaffairs.psu.edu/safety-conduct/student-conduct/students-and-organizations/campus-conduct-policy).
+Penn State University relies on its close working relationships with local law enforcement agencies to receive information about incidents involving Penn State students and recognized student organizations off campus.
+In coordination with local law enforcement agencies, the University Police and Public Safety will actively investigate certain crimes occurring on or https://studentaffairs.psu.edu/safety-conduct/studentconduct/students-and-organizations/campus-conductpolicy.)

-University requires all recognized student organizations to abide by federal, state, and local laws, and University regulations.
-The University may become involved in the off-campus conduct of recognized student organizations when such conduct is determined to affect a substantial University interest (as defined in the University Off-Campus Misconduct Policy at
+The University requires all recognized student organizations to abide by federal, state, and local laws, and University regulations.
+The University may become involved in the offcampus conduct of recognized student organizations when such conduct is determined to affect a substantial University interest (as defined in the University Off-Campus Misconduct Policy at